 Your budget will start at around $150.
 Considering the price of other instruments, including electric guitars, you can tell why buying an acoustic feels affordable for most people.

-Here are some of the best guitars for beginners at the moment:
+Here are some of the best and coolest guitars for beginners, based on experience and users reviews, at the moment:

 - Fender CD-60S

 - Epiphone Hummingbird Studio

 Best acoustic guitar brands